justnonamenoname/lifeticle/readme.md

 Quantum indeterminacy is fundamental and cannot be replicated informationally.
 To say that qualia can be replicated informationally is equivalent in meaning to the idea that quantum indeterminacy can be replicated informationally.
 The statement that since qualia is immeasurable, and therefore does not exist and cannot influence physical processes, contradicts quantum mechanics.
-The no-cloning theorem (that a quantum state cannot be copied) shows the immeasurability of a quantum system, but a quantum system affects physical processes (measurement destroys the quantum state and only obtains part of the information).
+The no-cloning theorem (that a quantum state cannot be copied) shows that a quantum system cannot be fully measured, but a quantum system affects physical processes (measurement destroys the quantum state and extracts only part of the information).
 Quantum entanglement and randomness are not directly measurable, entanglement is not directly observable, randomness has no hidden parameters.
 The visual image includes information about the points of the visual image.
 The pain felt in the leg includes the coordinates of the location of the pain.
 It is impossible for information to exist in a phenomenon, but for the phenomenon to not exist (we are talking about the information itself, not about its content).